everthx/datos_masivos/finalProject/Final Proyect Document.md

 ### Logistic regression

 <p align="justify" >
-Logistic regression is a predictive modeling algorithm that is used when the variable Y is categorical binary.
+Logistic regression is a predictive modeling algorithm that is used when the variable Y is binarily categorical.
 That is, it can only take two values ​​such as 1 or 0.
 The goal is to determine a mathematical equation that can be used to predict the probability of event 1.
-Once the equation is established, it can be used to predict the Y when only the X are known.
+Once the equation is established, it can be used to predict the Y when only X is known.
 [5]
 </p>

 <div  align="center" >